MicrosoftDocs/azure-dev-docs/articles/javascript/composable-cloud-contoso-real-estate.md

 |5|**Microservices** (Backend)|The microservices layer is built with Azure Functions and Node.js.|
 |6|**Payments**|The payments layer is built with Stripe.|

-## The HR rentals app is a composable cloud native app
+## The HR app is a composable cloud native app

 The architect designs a cloud native solution for the developer.

 :::image type="content" source="./media/contoso-real-estate/contoso-real-estate-application-sketchnote.png" lightbox="./media/contoso-real-estate/contoso-real-estate-application-sketchnote.png" alt-text="Diagram showing architect explaining composable cloud native to developer for JavaScript enterprise end-to-end application development and deployment. ":::

-## What is the developer's experience for the HR rentals app?
+## What is the developer's experience for the HR app?

-The developer experience for the HR rentals app is:
+The developer experience for the HR app is:

 :::image type="content" source="./media/contoso-real-estate/e2e-full-horizontal.drawio.png" lightbox="./media/contoso-real-estate/e2e-full-horizontal.drawio.png" alt-text="Diagram showing developer journey for JavaScript enterprise end-to-end application development and deployment. ":::